 WATCH: How to Apply

-Accessing the Faculty-led Application
+Accessing the Application

-- Signed financial responsibility statement
+- Sign the financial responsibility statement

-- Two essays (see below)
+- Submit two short essays (see tips below)

 - UT disciplinary check (automatically submitted, no action required)

 A $75 non-refundable application fee is charged to What I Owe after clicking “submit application” on the first page.

 The application asks for first and second choice programs.
 The second choice listed does not affect first choice acceptance decisions.
 If you do not have a second choice program, enter the first choice again.

 Tips for Completing the Essays